optuna/optuna/docs/source/faq.rst

 Parallelization can be achieved by setting the argument `n_jobs` in the optimize method of the :class:`~optuna.study.Study` class.
 However, since it is multi-threading, the python code will not be faster due to GIL.

+While optimizing, it will be faster in limited situations, such as waiting for other server requests, or waiting for C/C++ processing with numpy, etc., but it is not expected to be faster in other cases.

 For more information about 1., see APIReference_.
 .. _APIReference: https://optuna.readthedocs.io/en/stable/reference/index.html